claireyung/WiFeS-RM/README.md

 4. WiFeS makeLC - calculates line fluxes and makes light curves.
 Modified from original OzDES program by Janie Hoormann (https://github.com/jhoormann/OzDES_makeLC)

 In order for these to run, you need:

 Reduced WiFeS observations (.p11.fits)

 Reduced LCO photometry observations (.csv)

 List of source names in .txt file

 List of source names and redshifts in .txt file

 Filter transmission functions for each filter in a two column format, wavelength (nm) and transmission fraction (range 0-1), in a .dat file

-Please contact u6066740@anu.edu.au if you would like further assistance in implementing the WiFeS RM code
+Please contact u6066740@anu.edu.au if you would like further assistance or clarification in implementing the WiFeS RM code

 ### Please note that the OzDES calibSpec and makeLC pipelines are copyrighted by Janie Hoormann with the following notice: